My grandmother’s favorite Christmas cookies.

 What are Canestreletti or Canestrelli?

-All my life I heard them be referred to as canestreletti. which means smaller canestrelli.
+All my life I heard them be referred to as canestreletti, which means smaller canestrelli.

 Originally from the Piemonte and Liguria regions of Italy, Northern Italy.
 Deliciously soft and buttery texture cookies with a delicious lemony flavor.
-They literally melt in your mouth.

 Shortbread cookies that are well suited to any time of the day and night.
 Perfect with your morning espresso, cappuccino, or tea.